enzo-prism/infobell-it-2/README.md

 ### Assets

 - Optimised images live beneath `public/images`.
 Each filename mirrors the corresponding asset from the legacy export.
-- The AMD day hero video (`public/media/Infobell-at-AMD-AI-Day-2025.mp4`) is ~79 MB.
-GitHub flags this as large – consider moving it to Git LFS or a CDN if repository size becomes a concern.
+- The home hero video is served from a remote URL (see `lib/content/home.ts`) to keep the repository lightweight.

 ### Motion & Interaction

-- Common animation helpers live in `styles/globals.css` under the `@layer utilities` block (`animate-float`, `animate-slide-up`, `card-glow`, etc.).
+- Common animation helpers live in `app/globals.css` under the `@layer utilities` block (`animate-float`, `animate-slide-up`, `card-glow`, etc.).
 Use these classes instead of ad-hoc keyframes so interactions stay consistent.
 - All utilities respect `prefers-reduced-motion`; avoid adding bespoke animations that bypass those safeguards.
 - Sections that need bespoke behaviour (e.g., `CoreExpertiseCarousel`, `AutoHighlightLogoGrid`) already expose predictable class hooks—extend those components instead of duplicating logic elsewhere.